 Super Source is a registration platform for software projects.
-For too long, open source projects have been run without basic knowledge of who's using the project.
-With Super Source, projects can learn who their users are.
-Optionally, Super Source is also a platform to sell licenses for software projects.
-The three most common methods are selling commercial licenses for an open source project (dual licensing), selling pro licenses for additions to an open source project (open core), or selling licenses to the project itself.
+For too long, open source projects have been run for free, without even knowing who's using the project.
+With Super Source, project maintainers learn who their users are.
+Super Source also includes two optional features: a platform to sell licenses, and a contributor license agreement manager.

 An internet connection is only needed once, at the time a user first installs the project.
 At that point, they register their email address with Super Source, which saves a token locally in a file.
 If they have teammates, this file may be checked in to version control.
 Thereafter, the user never needs an internet connection, so long as the file exists.